 Cloud Security Command Center integration

-View results for policy violations as part of your single pane of glass for security in Cloud Security Command Center (CSCC).
+View results for policy violations as part of your single pane of glass for security in Security Command Center.
 Explore events such as failed deploy attempts due to policy restriction, or breakglass workflow activities.

-Maintain a record of all policy violations and failed deployment attempts using Cloud Audit Logging.
+Maintain a record of all policy violations and failed deployment attempts using Cloud Audit Logs.

 Cloud KMS support